Five Reasons to Hire a Postpartum DoulaJun 08, 2021

-We used to have the village.
-It doesn't exist in most places anymore.
+We used to have the village that doesn’t exist in most places anymore.
 Families are far apart, or working and unavailable to assist new families.

 The postpartum doula is a listening ear, a guiding voice, and an extra pair of hands after the birth.
 She is there to ease the chaos in an often stressful time, when parents are learning to be parents, and babies are adjusting to life outside the womb.
 This time is often referred to as the Fourth Trimester.

-Here are my top five reasons for you to hire a postpartum doula:
+Here are my top five reasons to hire a postpartum doula:

-1) You are not supposed to do this alone.
-Women think they need to be s super hero.
+1) Women are not supposed to do this alone.
+Many women think they need to be super hero.
 Do it all.
-During the fourth trimester, as you are learning to mother your newborn, and get to know her, you need and deserve support.
+During the fourth trimester, while learning to be a mother and getting to know your newborn, you need and deserve support.
 Ask for it and accept it.
 A postpartum doula is there for you to remind you to take care of you and to take care of stuff like meals, and errands.
-It is great if you have a sister or a mother that can come help, yet often times they can't
+It is great if you have a sister or a mother that can come help, yet often they can’t.

 2) Postpartum doulas know a lot about the fourth trimester.
-There is a lot going on during this phase of childbirth.
+A lot is going on during this phase of childbirth.
 Emotional and physical challenges can arise.
 Sleep deprivation can creep in quickly.
-It is the job of the postpartum doula to make sure you are focused on your baby, and that you are getting the sleep you need.
+It is the job of the postpartum doula to make sure Moms are focused on baby, and that they're getting the sleep they need.

-She knows what to watch for in terms of emotional adjustment, and the postpartum doula is a great support for breastfeeding.
+Postpartum doulas know what to watch for in terms of emotional adjustment, and the doula is a great support for breastfeeding.

-3) Your partner will benefit.
-If you have a husband or partner, they will benefit greatly from having a postpartum doula.
-If they are working, they can be assured that you will be taken care of.
+3) Partners will benefit.
+If there is a husband or partner, she/he will benefit greatly from having a postpartum doula.
+If they're working, they'll have full assurance that their partner will be taken care of.
 It gives them peace of mind.
-If they are also home when the postpartum doula is working, they can learn as you are learning, and have a knowledgeable guide there to offer suggestions or to answer questions.
+If they're also home when the postpartum doula is working, they can learn alongside their partner and have a knowledgeable guide there to offer suggestions or to answer questions.

-4) Your confidence will be boosted.
+4) Parents' confidence will be boosted.
 Being a Mom for the first time, especially, can be challenging.
-If you have been used to working and asking other adults for solutions, and looking things up...well, this won't be happening.
-You might feel like you don't know what the hell you are doing.
+If someone has been working and asking other adults for solutions, and looking things up…well, this won’t be happening.
+New parents can feel like they don’t know what the hell they're doing.
 This is normal!!
-The postpartum doula will tell you that you are doing an amazing job, because you are.
-Just the fact that you gave birth and are now caring for a tiny human is amazing, no matter what the circumstance.
+The postpartum doula will encourage and be a guide and a confidante.
+Giving birth and are caring for a tiny human is amazing, no matter what the circumstance.

-With some guidance, and a few tips you will feel less and less like you are winging it and more and more like you know what to do.
-It takes time, and somebody whispering in your ear about how great you are.
+With some guidance, and a few tips new parents feel less and less like they're winging it and more and more like they know what to do.
+It takes time, and support from someone like a postpartum doula.

-5) Your postpartum doula will listen to your birth story.
+5) Postpartum doulas listen to birth stories.
 The reality is that birth can go any which way.
 Some are powerful, beautiful, and all around energizing experiences.
 Other births are scary and traumatic, especially those in the hospital setting.
-With one in three women giving birth by cesarean-section, there is a much longer recovery time.
+For the approximately one in three women giving birth by cesarean-section, there is a much longer recovery time.
 The emotional toll can be devastating for a Mom.

 It is important to talk about the experience.
-Your postpartum doula is trained to listen.
+Postpartum doulas are trained to listen.
 Your feelings about your birth experience matter.